One can learn a lot from 8-year olds. I do every day as a grade three teacher.

 Emily was disappointed because she was only able to write 49 words about the different uses of helmets.
 “49″, she scribbled in large letters, circling it and adding the caption “baddest”, with two large X’s beside.

 This reaction happened because she was able to write more words about another topic last week.
 Emily was trying to outdo her performance on another topic in the past.

-What’s truly ironic is that the times that we feel inadequate before God and have failed his standards are likely the times we haven’t consulted his opinion on the matter.
+What’s truly ironic is that the times that we feel inadequate before God, believing we’ve failed his standards are likely the times we haven’t consulted him on the matter.
 Where does our righteousness come from?
 Not actually from our works at all.
 It was what Christ did that we were unable to do.
-That’s why the Bible says that the blood of Jesus speaks a better word than the blood of Abel (a righteous man by works).
+That’s why the Bible says that the blood of Jesus speaks better than the blood of Abel (a righteous man by works).
 In fact, Paul uses the most coarse and base word in the entire New Testament to describe how worthless his own works were: “I consider them scubilon” (the first-century equivalent for shit).

 It’s God alone who holds the standards by which he judges us – and he’s told us.
 It’s the standard of the blood of his Son – one standard, for all, for all time.
 God had one test, and Jesus passed with flying colours.
 He upheld that standard for all of us.

 The name “Daniel” means “God is my judge”.
 That’s easy to remember; it’s my middle name.
 Now my job is to carry it well.